Mushtaq Ahmad Khan

-Mushtaq Ahmad Khan is a Pakistani politician of Jamaat e Islami Pakistan who is a Member of the Senate of Pakistan representing Khyber Pakhtunkhwa there, for the tenure of March 2018 to March 2024.
+Mushtaq Ahmad Khan (born 3 March 1974) is a Pakistani politician and political activist.
+He was a member of Jamaat-e-Islami and served as a member of the Senate of Pakistan representing Khyber Pakhtunkhwa, from March 2018 to March 2024.

+Khan is known for his pro-Palestine protests and human rights activism.
+Khan has participated in the 2025 Global Sumud Flotilla to extend aid to Gaza as a representative of Pakistan.

+He was arrested by the Israel Defense Forces on October 2, 2025, and released five days later on October 7.

+Early life and education

+Khan was born on 3 March 1974, and did his matriculation from the Government High School in Swabi and later did his Masters in Physics from the University of Peshawar.

 Political career

+Early years

-Khan's political career started when he was elected provincial head of the Islami Jamiat Talaba, a student organization, in 1997, central general secretary in 1999, and later Head of the wing for Pakistan in 2002 for being an active student leader.
+During his higher studies, Khan joined Islami Jamiat-e-Talaba, the student organization of Jamaat-e-Islami.
+He was elected as provincial head of the Islami Jamiat Talaba in 1997, central general secretary in 1999, and later Central President (Nazim-e-Ala) in 2002 for being an active student leader.

+Senator

-Before becoming a senator, Khan was the Provincial President of Jamaat-e-Islami Khyber Pakhtunkhwa until he resigned from the party's internal post in April 2022.
+Before becoming a senator in 2018, Khan was the Provincial President of Jamaat-e-Islami Khyber Pakhtunkhwa until he resigned from the party's internal post in April 2022.

 Khan was elected to the Senate of Pakistan as a candidate of Jamaat-e-Islami Pakistan on a general seat from Khyber Pakhtunkhwa in the 2018 Pakistani Senate election, backed by 7 votes of his party members in the provincial assembly of Khyber Pakhtunkhwa.
 He took his oath as Senator on 12 March 2018.

 In February 2021, when a video about Pakistan Tehreek-e-Insaf members taking bribes for Senate elections was leaked, a sub-committee was formed to investigate the matter.
 The committee consisted of Shireen Mazari, Fawad Chaudhry and Mirza Shahzad Akbar.
 Khan was amongst four members who were summoned to explain their position as to how they won Senate elections.

 In October 2021 he was elected as President of Jamaat-e-Islami Khyber Pakhtunkhwa chapter for the third time consecutively.
 After his resignation as Provincial President of the Party in April 2022 due to his increased involvement in the Senate of Pakistan, he was succeeded by Muhammad Ibrahim Khan.

-During his tenure as senator, he has been a member of at least 6 sub-committees of the houses including: "Devolution (Chairperson Committee)", "Select Committee on The Islamabad Capital Territory Trust (Amendment) Bill,2020", "Cabinet Secretariat", "House Business Advisory Committee", "Defence", "Inter-Provicial Coordination", "Federal Education and Professional Training", and "Parliamentary Committee to Protect Minorities from Forced Conversions".
+During his tenure as senator, he has been a member of at least 6 sub-committees of the houses including: "Devolution (Chairperson Committee)", "Select Committee on The Islamabad Capital Territory Trust (Amendment) Bill, 2020", "Cabinet Secretariat", "House Business Advisory Committee", "Defence", "Inter-Provincial Coordination", "Federal Education and Professional Training", and "Parliamentary Committee to Protect Minorities from Forced Conversions".

-In February 2022 he was declared amongst the top 5 senators that spoke on the floor of the senate..
+In February 2022 he was declared amongst the top 5 senators that spoke on the floor of the senate.

+His term as a senator ended in March 2024, along with that of 51 other lawmakers.

+He has participated in Pashtun Tahafuz Movement gatherings, including the Pashtun National Jirga.